 Approx 220 mm tall, 170 mm diameter

-This replica Roman pot has been hand made in Northumberland by Potted History, based on an original artefact.
-It has been fired to a temperature of between 800 & 1000 Centigrade, to emulate the same techniques that the original potters would have employed nearly two thousand years ago.
-This process often results in variations of the surface colour and texture, as is common with the original Roman Pottery.
-As each pot varies ever so slightly you many not receive the exact cup in the images.
-You can be sure that due to the variations caused by the firing and hand-making process, your pot will be a one of a kind.
+This replica Roman pot was hand-made in Northumberland by Potted History, based on an original artefact.
+It has been fired to a temperature of between 800 & 1000 Centigrade to emulate the same techniques that the original potters would have employed nearly two thousand years ago.
+This process often results in variations in surface colour and texture, as is common with the original Roman Pottery.
+As each pot varies ever so slightly, you may not receive the exact cup in the images.
+You can be sure that your pot will be one of a kind due to the variations caused by the firing and hand-making process.